-Name of Director Number of meetings attended in FY2016
+Name of Director Board AC NC RC

-Board AC NC RC
+Mr. Felovand Line Ohio Wale

 Mr. Edward Lim Chin Wah 5

-Mr. Yap Tin Foo 5 -
+Mr. Yap Tin Foo 5

-Mr. Gan Lai Chiang 5 4 1 1
+Mr. Gan Lai Chiang 5 5 1 1

-Mr. Gopal Perumal 5 4 1 1
+Mr. Gopal Perumal 5 5 1 1

-Mr. Tan Teng Wee 5 4 1 1
+Mr. Tan Teng Wee 5 5 1 1

-Number of meetings held in 2016 5 4 1 1
+Number of meetings held in FY2017 5 5 1 1

 All directors are updated regularly on changes in the Company's policies and are provided continual briefings from time to time and are kept updated on relevant new laws and regulations including directors' duties and responsibilities, corporate governance and financial reporting standards.
 Newly appointed directors will be given briefings and orientation by the executive directors and Management to familiarise them with the businesses and operations of the Group.
 The newly appointed directors will also conduct a site visit at the Group's production facilities.
 Upon appointment, the director will receive a letter of appointment setting out their duties and responsibilities.
+Any newly appointed directors with no prior experience of a listed company will attend training in areas such as accounting, legal and industry specific knowledge as appropriate.